Darwin to Melbourne

 Back on the road and the Landscape is Evolving into Rich Tropic of Cancer Desert Landscape.
 The Ground changes color to a deep red and the nights are suddenly warm.
 Uluru is retreating and we begin to feel the majical Commection to the Never never - and an understanding of the dreamtime Aborigional land - The Desert Landscape and the Unknown awaits - the air is alive..

-Day 5/6 - Dalhousie Springs and the Simpson
+Day 8 - 11 Dalhousie Springs and the Simpson Desert

 The Desert Begins to change with most of this area formerly Australias Ancient Seabed.
 Swim in the Hot Springs at Dalhousie, and begin the trek through the painted Desert Landscape.
 Your living it now.
 The Vastness gets into you.